sangeetha2521/Bike-service-web-app/README.md

 # The frontend will be accessible on port 3000.

+# To sign up as an admin, you need to go to the route http://localhost:3000/admin/signup.

 # Environment Variables

 The application uses environment variables to configure certain settings.
 Make sure to set the following environment variables: